talhafayyaz123/medium-blog/docs/cli.md

    Use the arrow keys to navigate and the spacebar to select multiple options.
 Press Enter key to move to next step.

-1. **Add Test Case**: You will be prompted with a confirmation question:
+2. **Add Test Case**: You will be prompted with a confirmation question:

    - "Do you want to add test cases and mock data?"

    If you choose "Yes", test case structure and mock data for the resource will also be generated along with the selected functionalities.

+3. **Type**: You will be asked to choose a data type for the default property from the following list:

+   1. varchar
+   2. text
+   3. uuid
+   4. int
+   5. float
+   6. double
+   7. decimal
+   8. boolean
+   9. timestamp
+   10. date
+   11. json
+   12. custom **(If you choose custom, you will be prompted to manually enter the custom type.)**

+4. **Property Example**: You will be asked to provide the default property example .
+This field is also required, and the input will be validated to ensure it's not empty.

 ### Property for relational database (PostgreSQL + TypeORM)